 Biddeford is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 21,282 people and five constituent neighborhoods, Biddeford is the sixth largest community in Maine.
+With a population of 22,569 people and seven constituent neighborhoods, Biddeford is the sixth largest community in Maine.
 Biddeford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Biddeford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Biddeford in 2010 was $24,238, which is middle income relative to Maine and the nation.
-This equates to an annual income of $96,952 for a family of four.
+The per capita income in Biddeford in 2018 was $33,413, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $133,652 for a family of four.
 However, Biddeford contains both very wealthy and poor people as well.

 The people who call Biddeford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Biddeford residents report their race to be White, followed by Asian.
-Important ancestries of people in Biddeford include Irish, French Canadian, English, and Italian.
+Important ancestries of people in Biddeford include French Canadian, Irish, French, English, and German.

 The most common language spoken in Biddeford is English.
 Other important languages spoken here include French and Spanish.